 Most stretching protocols are primarily aimed at increasing the range of motion of a joint, and the overall goal is to improve movement patterns involving that joint.

 While many factors affect movement patterns, range of motion is a major one.
-Improved range of motion at joints generally facilitates better movement overall.
+Improved range of motion in joints generally facilitates better movement overall.